Just a normal day

 I’ve been trained for this

 A. Hmm A?
 A?!
 Airway.
 Phew yes.
 Airway.
 His mouth is open.
-I take a quick look inside.
-His airway seems patent to me.
+I take a quick look inside, but there’s not much to see.
+His airway appear to be patent.
 He was just having a drink, but he’s not coughing so I doubt he’s got some particularly viscous juice lodged in his trachea.
 In fact he’s not really doing anything since he groaned and slopped his drink all over the place.

 B. Bugger.
 I’ve only ever seen one patient die before my eyes, but it did look an awful lot like what’s happening right now.